rickysullivan/gitbook-mcp/README.md

 The GitBook MCP server provides 12 tools organized into functional categories.
 Each tool includes behavioral hints:

 - 📖 **Read-only**: Tool only reads data and doesn't modify anything
-- 🔄 **Idempotent**: Tool can be called multiple times safely with the same result
+- 🔄 **Idempotent**: Repeated calls with same args have no additional effect with the same result
-- 🌐 **Open-world**: Tool may return data not explicitly mentioned in its description
+- 🌐 **Open-world**: Tool interacts with external entities

 #### Organization Discovery